swapUniba/crowd-pulse-rem-stop-word-simple/README.md

 * `apply_to` defines which elements will be marked for stop word removal among `tokens`, `tags` and `categories`
-* `dictionaries` contains lists of file names containing stop words for all or some among tokens, tags, categories, or the list of stopwords specified with string like `[word1, word2, ...]` in lower case
+* `dictionaries` contains lists of file names containing stop words for all or some among tokens, tags, categories, or the list of stopwords specified with string like `[word1,word2, ...]` in lower case, and with no space between words and commas
 * `{{LANG}}` is a placeholder for a two-character lang code that will be replaced at runtime with the message language (this way you can create multiple stop word lists, and each can be specific for a particular element type and for a language)